theriggingatlas/atlas-matrix/README.md

 It features a clean, tabbed interface that supports:
 - Parent constraints with fine control over axes and weights
-- Aim constraints with full vector and up-vector configuration
+- Aim constraints with full vector and up-vector configuration (placeholder for future development)
+- Remove constraints
 - Manager panel (placeholder for future development)

 Atlas Matrix is fully built with **PySide6** and supports Maya 2025’s native Qt6 backend.
+Code is adapted to run on **PySide2**
 ---

 ## 📁 File Structure